kallydev/kallydev/README.md

     <br>
     <br>
     <samp>
-        In addition to software development, I have a passion for tinkering with high-performance hardware (AMD YES), such as Linux servers and workstations (<a href="https://www.reddit.com/r/homelab/">HomeLab</a>), as well as service clusters.
+        In addition to software development, I'm also passionate about configuring high-performance hardware (AMD YES), such as Linux servers and workstations (<a href="https://www.reddit.com/r/homelab/">HomeLab</a>), as well as service clusters.
 Recently, I've been exploring virtualization technologies (<a href="https://linuxcontainers.org/">LXD</a> and <a href="https://libvirt.org/">libvirt</a>) and <a href="https://kubernetes.io/">Kubernetes</a> to expand my knowledge in this area.
     <samp>
 </p>
 <p>